Texas Navy Association

 2025 Essay Contest Information Now Available

-The TNS Zavala Squadron was named after the TNS Zavala of the Second Texas Navy.
-It was the first steam warship to ever serve in battle for either the Texas Navy or the US Navy.
-While our members promote the history of the Zavala and the Texas Navy first and foremost, we also promote the history of the Republic of Texas' struggle for independence from Mexico in 1835 - 46.
+The TNS Zavala was the first steam warship to ever serve in battle for either the Texas Navy or the US Navy.
+Originally operating along the U.S. Eastern Seaboard as the passenger steam packet, Charleston, the Republic of Texas purchased (under false pretenses to avoid violating the U.S. neutrality law) and renamed her after Texas’ first vice president, Lorenzo de Zavala.
+Our members promote the history of the Zavala and the second Texas Navy under Commodore Moore along with the history of the Republic of Texas' struggle for independence from Mexico in 1835 - 1846.
 With the Texas Maritime Museum as our home port, we have the good fortune and opportunity to promote Texas maritime history more broadly.
+We are affiliated with the Texas Navy Association as a separately formed Texas 501(c)(3) nonprofit organization and contributions are normally tax-deductible depending on your individual tax situation.

 We are actively recruiting new members and invite you to join us.
 Our squadron's Area of Responsibility (AOR) encompasses the Texas Coastal Bend, from the counties of Matagorda to Cameron and inland from the counties of Colorado to Hidalgo.
 We meet quarterly at centrally located venues in our AOR.